 - A53.
-Appropriate actions to respond to the circumstances identified in paragraph 56 may include: - Obtaining legal advice about the consequences of different courses of action. - Communicating with those charged with governance of the service organization. - Communicating with third parties (for example, a regulator) when required to do so. - Modifying the service auditor's opinion, or adding an Other Matter paragraph. - Withdrawing from the engagement.
+Appropriate actions to respond to the circumstances identified in paragraph 56, unless prohibited by law or regulation, may include: - Obtaining legal advice about the consequences of different courses of action. - Communicating with those charged with governance of the service organization. - Determining whether to communicate with third parties (e.g., law, regulation or relevant ethical requirements may require the service auditor to report to an appropriate authority outside the entity or the external auditor of the service organization, or establish responsibilities under which such reporting may be appropriate in the circumstances). - Modifying the service auditor's opinion, or adding an Other Matter paragraph. - Withdrawing from the engagement.